planb438/CKS-Walk-Thru-001/Cilium-Network-Policies/CKS-Walk-Thru--Cilium_Network_Policies_12.md

 Ready to begin with network policy basics and Cilium setup validation?

+-

 Awesome — let’s lock down pod-to-pod communication using Cilium 🔒🐡

-🌐 Step 1: Validate Cilium Is Installed & Managing Networking First, make sure Cilium is up and running. bash
+🌐 Step 1: Validate Cilium Is Installed & Managing Networking First, make sure Cilium is up and running.

-CopyEdit
+-

 kubectl get pods -n kube-system -l k8s-app=cilium

+-

 You should see one Cilium pod per node:

+--

 NAME           READY   STATUS    RESTARTS   AGE cilium-abc1    1/1     Running   0          3d
 cilium-def2    1/1     Running   0          3d

+--

 You can also check the CNI config:

+-
 kubectl get daemonset cilium -n kube-system
+-

 If it’s not installed yet, we’ll install it — just let me know.
+-

-🔐 Step 2: Create Two Test Pods in a Namespace
-Let’s create a namespace and two pods to simulate isolated microservices.
+🔐 Step 2: Create Two Test Pods in a Namespace Let’s create a namespace and two pods to simulate isolated microservices.

+-

 kubectl create ns netpol-demo
+-

 Now apply this YAML:

+-
 apiVersion: v1
 kind: Pod
 metadata: